2016 Hoboken train crash: Investigation

 The National Transportation Safety Board (NTSB) is investigating the accident.
 An NTSB "go team" was sent to the scene, and the Federal Railroad Administration also dispatched investigators.
 Although injured, the train engineer cooperated with the investigation, and both the engineer and the train conductor were interviewed by investigators.
 The engineer lacked any memory of the accident itself.
 According to the federal investigators, the engineer "felt well rested and was unaware of any mechanical problems in the moments before the accident."

-Among other things, the NTSB investigation will attempt to determine whether or not positive train control could have prevented the accident.
+Among other things, the NTSB investigation attempted to determine whether or not positive train control could have prevented the accident.

 The day following the crash, investigators retrieved one of the two train event recorders (black boxes) from the wreckage, but it was unusable.
 The second black box was successfully recovered in the first week of October 2016.

-On October 6, 2016, the NTSB released its findings based on the event recorder and video recorders.
-According to its report, 38 seconds prior to the crash, the train's engineer accelerated from 8 mph and was traveling at 21 mph on impact, more than twice the speed limit of 10 mph.
-The engineer attempted the emergency braking procedure less than a second before the crash.
+On October 4, 2016, FEMA claimed responsibility for what appeared to have been a hijacking of Utica, New York TV station WKTV foreshadowing the disaster, which was under independent investigation by Snopes.
+FEMA told Snopes that they were conducting cross-nation tests for the EAS test and development message aggregators, using lines from various Dr. Seuss books as placeholder messages, when WKTV's EAS device mistakenly relayed to the public the messages it received in its testing environment.
+The chosen verse from Green Eggs and Ham and its proximity to Hoboken was purely coincidental, and FEMA had no culpability in the train crash.

 On October 6, 2016, the train was removed from the station area for further investigation.

 In November 2016, attorney Jack Arsenault said his client, the train engineer Thomas Gallagher, suffered from severe sleep apnea which was undiagnosed until after the crash.
 NJ Transit has a sleep apnea screening program but, despite that, a physical exam in July 2016 had cleared Gallagher for duty.
 Gallagher, aged 48 and with 18 years experience as a train engineer, said he had no memory of the crash and was lying on the cab floor when he woke up after the impact.
 An official briefed on the investigation told The Associated Press under condition of anonymity that the investigation is considering sleep apnea as a possible cause of the crash.